-- Underground Injection (Section - · Disposal to Land On-site (Section 5.5)
+- · Underground Injection Wells - · Disposal to Land On-site (Section 5.5)

-Quantities reported should reflect the sum of all annual releases from all sources.
+Quantities reported should reflect the sum of all annual releases or disposal from all sources.

 On-Site Air Emissions

 Enter total fugitive releases of the Section 313 chemical, including leaks, evaporative losses, building ventilation, or other non-point air emissions (Section 5.1).